randomhost/weather/README.md

 Returns an array of `Data\Forecast` objects holding the weather forecast for a specific day.

+- `getTitle()`
+Returns the title for the weather data as returned by Yahoo.

+- `getLink()`
+Returns the link for linking weather data back to Yahoo.

 ### The Data\Location object

 The `Data\Location` object represents location information of the forecast.